 In 1002 a fire destroyed the abbey church, forcing a new church to be built by 1020.
-The first known burial of an important benefactor took place in 1056, when Earl Odda died at Deerhurst monastery, and was brought to Pershore for burial.
-The next major change at Pershore began in 1090, when a new Norman church was begun to replace the Saxon building.
+The first known burial of an important benefactor took place in 1056, when Earl Odda died at Deerhurst monastery and was brought to Pershore for burial.
+The next major change at Pershore began in 1090 when a new Norman church was begun to replace the Saxon building.

 The abbey was troubled by fires in 1223 and 1288, necessitating major rebuilding.
-The tower had to rebuilt, as did the Norman quire.
+The tower had to be rebuilt, as did the Norman quire.

 The north transept collapsed in 1686, so a heavy buttress had to be built to support the tower.
 Another major rebuilding took place in the Victorian period, supervised by George Gilbert Scott, who removed the belfry flor to expose the traceried panelling that is one of the abbey's most beautiful features.

 Despite the fact that the church we see today is only a small part of the original medieval building, the Abbey is blessed with a wonderful array of historic features, including some of the most attractive Early English vaulting of any parish church in England.
 The Norman font is beautifully carved, and in very good condition considering that it was thrown out of the church in 1840 and used for many years as a cattle trough.